brajeshwar/brajeshwar.github.io/_posts/2011/2011-02-28-linux-splashtop-beats-googles-chrome-os-to-the-punch.md

----
-layout: post
-title: Linux Splashtop beats Google's Chrome OS to the Punch
+# Linux Splashtop beats Google's Chrome OS to the Punch
----

 With all the Buzz about Google's upcoming Chrome OS -- Buzz... get it... a little Google joke, but with all the buzz about Google's upcoming release of cloud-based operating system Chrome, people aren't taking much interest in Linux's already released cloud OS -- <a href="http://www.splashtop.com/">Splashtop</a>.